buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

-I used to be a web developer, but then I founded the Shitty Investments Club.
-Now I work as an independent crypto broker and travel the world.
+After spending the larger part of my life working as a web developer, I am currently traveling around trying my luck as an independent crypto broker.
+For this purpose I have founded the Shitty Investments Club.
 Feel free to [reach out](https://www.shitcoinswap.com/about) if you'd like to join the team.

 ## Current projects